naseem-401-advanced-javascript/data-structures-and-algorithms/challenges/linkedLists/README.md

 ## Approach & Efficiency
 The Big O notation defines an upper bound of an algorithm, it bounds a function only from above.
 For example, consider the case of Insertion Sort.
 It takes linear time in best case and quadratic time in worst case.

+## Big O:
+Define insert method which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.

 ## Solution
 ![](../assest/8.jpg)